vcabbage/amqp/README.md

 the most common AMQP protocols in use today.

 This project is currently alpha status, though is currently being used by my employer in a pre-production capacity.
 The current focus is reading from Microsoft Azure's Service Bus.
-Only receive operations have been implemented.
-Producer operations will be implemented later.

 API is subject to change until 1.0.0.
 If you choose to use this library, please vendor it.